Seamless Distribution (Sweden) Volatility

 Seamless Distribution Projected Return Density Against Market

-Assuming the 90 days trading horizon Seamless Distribution Systems has a beta of -0.3428 .
-This usually implies as returns on the benchmark increase, returns on holding Seamless Distribution are expected to decrease at a much lower rate.
-During a bear market, however, Seamless Distribution Systems is likely to outperform the market.
+Assuming the 90 days trading horizon Seamless Distribution Systems has a beta of -1.4324 .
+This usually implies as returns on its benchmark rise, returns on holding Seamless Distribution Systems are expected to decrease by similarly larger amounts.
+On the other hand, during market turmoils, Seamless Distribution is expected to outperform its benchmark.

 Most traded equities are subject to two types of risk - systematic (i.e., market) and unsystematic (i.e., nonmarket or company-specific) risk.
 Unsystematic risk is the risk that events specific to Seamless Distribution or Technology sector will adversely affect the stock's price.
 This type of risk can be diversified away by owning several different stocks in different industries whose stock prices have shown a small correlation to each other.
 On the other hand, systematic risk is the risk that Seamless Distribution's price will be affected by overall stock market movements and cannot be diversified away.
 So, no matter how many positions you have, you cannot eliminate market risk.
 However, you can measure a Seamless stock's historical response to market movements and buy it if you are comfortable with its volatility direction.
 Beta and standard deviation are two commonly used measures to help you make the right decision.